RayKim3103/RayKim3103.github.io/papers/Simultaneous Multithreading - Maximizing On-Chip Parallelism (1995).md

           With SM, Threads A and B execute simultaneously, ensuring all functional units are efficiently utilized.

-  Cons of SM
+  *Cons of SM*

     See the Figure 3(c), (= the Full Simultaneous Issue model).

     1. The lowest-priority thread among the 8 threads executes at 55% of the speed of the highest-priority thread.

        why?
-        Since, contention occurs for issue slots and functional units (Execution Resources).
+        Since, competition occurs for issue slots and functional units (Execution Resources).

     2. The highest-priority thread, which is relatively less affected by contention for issue slots and functional units,
         experiences performance degradation as the number of threads increases (a 35% speed reduction with 8 threads).

        why?
         The impact of sharing other system resources (Non Execution Resources: caches, TLBs, branch prediction table).
+        Due to a decrease in locality.